Skip to content ↓

 Enrichment opportunities in Music

-Songsack The school also supports Year 1 pupils to take part in a programme called Song Sack, a weekly music programme led by the Enfield School Music Service.
+Songsack The school supports Year 1 pupils to take part in a singing programme called Song Sack, a weekly music programme led by the Enfield Music Service (EMS).
+We use the expertise of the EMS to lead these sessions, with the class teachers supporting.
+The programme finishes with a wonderful concert for our parents.

-Instrumental lessons We have a team of peripatetic teachers who come in on a weekly basis.
-Pupils at St. Andrew’s are able to learn to play the following instruments: violin, recorder, flute, clarinet, tenor horn, guitar, piano and keyboard.
-Pupils who learn to play an instrument at school are able to perform in assemblies throughout the year.
-We currently have almost 90 pupils, who are learning to play an instrument at school.
+Instrumental lessons We have a team of peripatetic teachers, who come in on a weekly basis.
+Pupils at St. Andrew’s are able to learn to play the following instruments: violin, recorder, saxophone, clarinet, tenor horn, guitar, piano and keyboard.
+We currently have almost 100 pupils, who are learning to play an instrument at school.